cloudwatt/nixpkgs-tungsten/README.md

-Nix expressions to build OpenContrail components, run some basic tests, build Opencontrail preconfigured VMs and deploy a build CI by using [Hydra](https://nixos.org/hydra/).
+Nix expressions to build OpenContrail components, run some basic tests, build OpenContrail preconfigured VMs and deploy a build CI by using [Hydra](https://nixos.org/hydra/).